How to Convert MKV to MP4 Quickly Without Quality Loss

 1. MKV format or codec is not compatible with your device/player.

-Firstly, if you're trying to play MKV files with a media player or device that doesn't support MKV format, you'll encounter a MKV playback error on, e.g. Windows Media Player, QuickTime, PS4, etc. And being a video container, MKV is able to store videos of various codecs, such as the rising VP9, HEVC codec, common MPEG4, H.264, VP8, Xvid, or AAC, MP3, DTS Dobly Digital audio codec etc. Thus, there is a great possibility that your MKV player is not accessible for a specific codec (HEVC, DTS etc.), causing errors like MKV no sound, black screen or absolutely not playing.
+Firstly, MKV files won't play on Windows Media Player, QuickTime, PS4 or any players and devices that doesn't support MKV format.
+And being a video container, MKV is able to store videos of various codecs, such as the rising VP9, HEVC codec, common MPEG4, H.264, VP8, Xvid, or AAC, MP3, DTS Dobly Digital audio codec etc. Thus, there is a great possibility that your MKV player is not accessible for a specific codec (HEVC, DTS etc.), causing errors like MKV no sound, black screen or absolutely not playing.

 2. The computer hardware is not good enough to play MKV at 4K resolution.